-Graduate Student Success means fostering a sense of belonging and creating a supportive, inclusive environment for all graduate students.
+Graduate Student Success means fostering a sense of belonging and creating a supportive environment for all graduate students.
 The Graduate College is committed to enhancing community, promoting well-being, and offering opportunities for personal, academic, and professional growth through events, safe spaces, and welcoming initiatives.

-• Sponsoring events and identity-supportive programming through our Connecting Communities and Scholars' Table
+• Sponsoring events and programming through our Connecting Communities and Scholars' Table

 • Providing training, networking, community building, and celebrating achievements to establish a foundation of support on campus.

 In addition, the Graduate College is committed to funding students through fellowships, scholarships, and travel support in order to ease economic burden and protect time for scholarly pursuits.
-We also work closely with university partners including the Division of Access, Opportunity, and Diversity, Student Life, and International Student and Scholar Services.
+We also work closely with university partners including the Office of Civil Rights Compliance, Student Life, and International Student and Scholar Services.

 The Graduate College Fellowships Incentive Awardoffers financial support for students who wish to apply for national competitions.
 We also work with the Big 10 Academic Alliance on recruitment efforts—one of which is the FreeApp program.